 22. There’s a lot of creativity and local arts

 There is a lot of creativity going on in Bali.
 This is partly down to the country being something of a haven for artistic Europeans in the 1930s and partly to hippies drawn to the country since its earliest backpacking days.

 But 100%, it’s because of the traditional crafts of the island itself.
 Batik, ikat, wood carving, stone carving, painting… If you’ve ever seen a Balinese temple, you’ll know these folks have an eye for design.

 23. David Bowie requested for his ashes to be scattered in Bali

-It was revealed in David Bowie’s will that he wanted his ashes to be scattered in Bali, “in accordance with the Buddhist rituals,” the will read.
+It was revealed in David Bowie’s will that he wanted his ashes to be scattered in Bali, “by the Buddhist rituals,” the will read.
 And scattered in Hindu Bali they were.
-He had visited (and performed in) a fair few Southeast Asian locales early in his career – Bali being one of them.
+He had visited (and performed in) a few Southeast Asian locales early in his career – Bali being one of them.
 One of his houses in the Caribbean had heavy Balinese influences.

 24. Celebrations are held for many occasions, such as a tooth-filing